-construction, reconstruction, extension, equipping, improvement, or rehabilitation of any works and facilities useful for the collection, treatment and disposal of sewage and industrial waste in a sanitary manner including treatment works as defined in Section 212 of the CWAlean Water Act, and including construction and undertaking of NPS WPC projects and related development activities authorized under the CWA. or the implementation and development of management programs established under Sections 319 and 320 of the Clean Water Act, including construction and undertaking of nonpoint source water pollution control projects and related development activities authorized under or of the following needs categories are eligible for loan assistance: I, II, III A, III B, IV A, IV B, V, VI, all subategories of VII, X and XII.
+IAC 3/10/10 Environmental Protection[567] Ch 90, p.2 TRACKED CHANGES VERSION - DO NOT ACCEPT ANY EDITS IN THIS DOCUMENT construction, reconstruction, extension, equipping, improvement, or rehabilitation of any works and facilities useful for the collection, treatment and disposal of sewage and industrial waste in a sanitary manner including treatment works as defined in Section 212 of the CWAlean Water Act, and including construction and undertaking of NPS WPC projects and related development activities authorized under the CWA. or the implementation and development of management programs established under Sections 319 and 320 of the Cleam Water Act, including construction and undertaking of nonpoint source water pollution control projects and related development activities classified under one of the following needs categories are eligible for loan assistance: I, II, III A, III B, IV A, IV B, V, VI, all subategories of VII, X and XII.
 Projects for the primary purpose of speculative growth are considered ineligible.
 "Energy conservation" means renewable energy construction projects such as wind, solar, etc.